-(b) The members' terms shall be for 4 years and expire upon completion of the term.
-No member shall be reappointed to the Board for a term that would cause his or her cumulative service to the Board to exceed 10 years.
+(b) The members' terms shall be for 4 years or until a successor is appointed.
+No member shall be reappointed to the Board for a term that would cause the member's cumulative service to the Board to exceed 10 years.
 Appointments to fill vacancies shall be for the unexpired portion of the term.

 (c) The Governor may terminate the appointment of a member for cause that,